VMBlakelock/bouquetnblooms/README.md

 - Bouquet'N'Blooms site structure was created from the UX user stories - therefore developed with pages that were required to enable users to sign up and add data.
   Unfortunately during development not all user stories where met.
-- All pages are designed identically each with the navbar, basket and account............
+- The home page, All Flowers, Flower Type, Occasion Flowers and Special Offer pages are designed identically each with the navbar, basket and account icons.
+  This is so the user  is clear as to where they are on the site.
+The developer cannot advise on the structure of other pages that should be within the project as time constraints these where not implemented.
 - The Home page has bold text that introduces the site and easily shows its features, also a 'banner' that advises of an offer that currenty is ongoing.

 - The Register page has a basic registration form with a button and a link to login if already registered.